Friday, June 16, 2017

 Walked over to the park and watched the balloons being filled with Helium

-I was walking around the park taking pictures of the balloons when the announcers said the balloons would not be going up because of the weather.
+I was walking around the park, taking pictures of the balloons, when the announcers announced that the balloons would not be going up due to the weather.

-I stopped at McDonald's in Rogersville for a bagel, with bacon, cheese, and egg but McDonald's no longer serves bagels so I ordered McGill with bacon, egg, and cheese.
+I stopped at McDonald's in Rogersville for a bagel with bacon, cheese, and egg, but since McDonald's no longer serves bagels, I ordered a McMuffin with bacon, egg, and cheese instead.

 No balloons going up!!!
 No bagel!!!
 Should have stayed in bed!!!